National Bank World Elite Mastercard Review

 - Mobile device insurance – $1,000

+Purchase protection covers your purchases from loss, theft, and damage for 180 days from the time of purchase.
+Other cards typically only give you 90 days of coverage.
 With the extended warranty, any purchases charged to your National Bank World Elite Mastercard get the manufacturer’s warranty tripled, up to two additional years.
 This is double what other cards offer.

 Another redemption worth mentioning is financial products such as mortgage payments or contributions to your National Bank Registered Retirement Savings Plan or Tax-Free Savings Account.
-Although you only get a CPP of .83, if you’re investing for the long-term, the value of your contributions could grow.
+Although you only get a CPP of .83, if you’re investing for the long term, the value of your contributions could grow.

 Now it’s time to go over the comparable cards in my National Bank World Elite Mastercard review.
 It’s quite clear that the NBC card is looking to compete with the American Express Cobalt Card.